coho905/hamartaa/README.md

-# adversarial-images
+# hamartaa
-transform images to interfere with image recognition algorithms
+adversarially transform images to interfere with image recognition algorithms

+hamartaa is the anglicization of the Finnish word for blur.